IC-Kryptonic/Video-Canister/README.md

-Disclaimer: This ReadMe is a WIP!!
+Disclaimer: This project & read-me is a WIP!!

 # Decentralized Video Storage and Streaming on the Internet Computer